hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start_chapters/combat.typ

 <combat>
 == Initiative and action economy
 <initiative-and-action-economy>
-Each round of combat happens in two phases following the Tortoise & Hare style of initiative.
-Players use #term[Action Points] (AP) to perform various actions and can choose to start each turn #term("Rushed", is_definition: true) (2 AP, acts during first phase) or #term("Methodical", is_definition: true) (3 AP, acts during second phase).
+Each round of combat happens in two #term("Phases", is_definition: true) following the Tortoise & Hare style of initiative.
+Players use #term("Action Points", is_definition: true) (AP) to perform various actions and can choose to start each turn #term("Rushed", is_definition: true) (2 AP, acts during first phase) or #term("Methodical", is_definition: true) (3 AP, acts during second phase).
 Action points are regenerated at the start of the chosen